relativisticturtle/intcode-adventure-2021/day01.md

 - The integers encode **operations** as sequences of 1 **instruction** followed by 0-3 **parameters**.
 - An **instruction pointer** points to an instruction and executes the operation for the 0-3 parameters,
 - ... and moves to the next operation (excepting jump-instructions when triggered).
-- There's also the **relative base** register ("RB") that affects how the parameters of some operations shall be interpreted as addresses.
+- There's also the **relative base** register ("`RB`") that affects how the parameters of some operations shall be interpreted as addresses.

 The instructions are decimal numbers of the form `ABCDE` in which `ABC` sets the *parameter modes* (discussed later), and `DE` is the **op-code** for the instruction as listed here: